glennj/exercism.io/javascript/high-score-board/README.md

 To celebrate the best arcade player in town, a player's score needs to be normalized so scores from different arcade halls become comparable.

 Write a function `normalizeScore`.
-To practice your object skills, instead of two parameters this function should accept one object as parameter.
+To practice your object skills, instead of two parameters this function should accept one object as a parameter.
 That object contains a key `score` with the value being a player's score (a number).
-There is also a second key `normalizeFunction` that has a function as value.
+There is also a second key `normalizeFunction` that has a function as its value.
-This function takes a score as argument and returns the corrected score.
+This function takes a score as an argument and returns the corrected score.

-Your function `normalizeScore` should return the normalized score that you get after applying the the normalization function to the score that was passed in.
+Your function `normalizeScore` should return the normalized score that you get after applying the normalization function to the score that was passed in.

 ```javascript
 function normalize(score) {